efmanu/GibbsSampler.jl/docs/src/structs.md

     using GibbsSampler
 end
 ```
-There are different MCMC sampling algorithm is availbale with GibbsSampler.jl package
+There are different MCMC sampling algorithm is available with GibbsSampler.jl package.

 ## MH Sampler
 The MH sampler can be configured as struct like below: